akvorado/akvorado/console/data/docs/04-operations.md

 ### Cisco IOS-XE

-On each router, Netflow can be enabled with the following configuration:
+Netflow can be enabled with the following configuration:

 ```cisco
 flow record Akvorado